TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

    Add one or multiple processors to manipulate the :php:`$data` variable of the currently rendered content object, like tt_content or page.
-The sub- property :ts:`options` can be used to pass parameters to the processor class.
+The sub- property :typoscript:`options` can be used to pass parameters to the processor class.

 There are several DataProcessors available to allow flexible processing e.g. for comma-separated values.
-To use e.g. with the :ts:`FLUIDTEMPLATE` content object.
+To use e.g. with the :typoscript:`FLUIDTEMPLATE` content object.

 .. _CommaSeparatedValueProcessor: